 University of Kentucky Logo

-The university’s logo is demonstrates the stability and reliability of the institution.
+The university’s logo demonstrates the institution’s stability and reliability.
 It consists of two parts:

 • The beautifully intertwined letters of the abbreviation.

-• The deciphering of the inscription on the right in two levels.
+• The deciphering of the inscription on the right is done in two levels.

-The letters U and K are in a wide serif typeface, one above the other.
+U and K are in a wide serif typeface, one above the other.
 Their elements fit together perfectly, like puzzles, creating a stepped composition.
-The figure represents the steps on the way to gaining knowledge, the movement through the ladder of academic degrees offered by the university: from Bachelor to Doctor of Science.
+The figure represents the steps to gaining knowledge and moving through the ladder of academic degrees the university offers, from Bachelor’s to Doctor of Science.

 The clutch of letters demonstrates the close connection between the university and the state.
-The institution was created and exists through a special program administered by Kentucky.
-The state raised about $1 billion for improvements in 2007.
-At the same time, the university conducts research in an effort to be ranked 20th in the nation, according to the state Assembly’s wish.
+The institution was created and continues to exist through a special program administered by the state of Kentucky.
+In 2007, the state raised about $1 billion for improvements.
+At the same time, the university conducts research to achieve a 20th-place national ranking, in line with the state Assembly’s wishes.

-The inscription in black lettering contains the institution’s full name: University of Kentucky.
+The black lettering inscription contains the institution’s full name: University of Kentucky.
 The words are arranged in two tiers, matching the initial letters of the acronym.
 University is at the top, and Kentucky is at the bottom.
-The state’s name is in a larger font, indicating a state institution that depends on the administration of the territorial unit.
+The state’s name is in a larger font, indicating a state institution that depends on the territorial unit’s administration.

 The Seal